ioccc-src/winner/1992/buzzard.1/README.md

       have any.

-    Definition of the input language to babble:
+    Definition of the input language to buzzard.1:
     (OR What Exactly Do All The Macros Do?)

     [Don't read this unless you're stumped!]